Redocly/redoc/README.md

  # About ReDoc

-TODO: Two-sentence introduction: what it does, who makes it, who it's for.
+TODO: Three-sentence introduction: what it does, who makes it, who it's for.

 [Try the live demo](http://redocly.github.io/redoc/)